-What You Need to Know About Medicare Supplement Policies
+Key Things to Know About Medicare Supplement Policies

-- You must have Medicare Part A and Part B.
+- You must be enrolled in Medicare Parts A and B.

-- You pay the private insurance company a monthly premium for your Medicare Supplement insurance policy in addition to the monthly Part B premium that you pay to Medicare.
+- You pay the private insurance company a monthly premium for your Medicare Supplement insurance policy along with the monthly Part B premium that you pay to Medicare.

-- You can buy a Medicare Supplement insurance policy from any insurance company that’s licensed in your state to sell one.
+- You can purchase a Medicare Supplement insurance policy from any insurance company that’s licensed to sell one in your state.

-- Any standardized Medicare Supplement insurance policy is guaranteed renewable even if you have health problems.
-This means the insurance company can’t cancel your Medicare Supplement insurance policy as long as you pay the premium.
+- Any standardized Medicare Supplement insurance policy is guaranteed renewable even if you face health challenges.
+This means the insurance company can’t cancel your Medicare Supplement insurance policy as long as you continue to pay the premium.

-- It’s illegal for anyone to sell you a Medigap policy if you have a Medicare Medical Savings Account (MSA) Plan.
+- It is illegal for a company to sell you a Medigap policy if you have a Medicare Medical Savings Account (MSA) Plan.

-To learn more, call us at 877–643–1260 to discuss your Medicare options.
+To learn more, call BeneFinder at 877–643–1260 to discuss your Medicare options.

 Can Benefinder Help You?